EsotericShadow/Brand-Colour-Palette-Generator/README.md

 ---

-For further questions or issues, feel free to reach out to the API team.
+For further questions or issues, feel free to reach out to the API team at evergreenwebsolutions.ca